 NEWS AND ISSUES AFFECTING EAGLE LAKE

-PLANNED EAGLE LAKE WATER STUDY THE GRANT WAS EXPIDITED AND THE CREEK MONITORING EQUIPMENT HAS BEEN ORDERED HOWEVER, IT DID NOT ARRIVE BEFORE PINE CREEK BEGAN TO FLOW IN 2011.
-IN FEBUARY, MEETINGS OCCURED TO INSURE NO ASPECT WAS LEFT OUT IN PREPARATION FOR SUBMITTING A PROPOSAL TO ACQUIRE GRANT FUNDING.
-THE STUDY IS EXPECTED TO TAKE ONE AND A HALF TO TWO YEARS TO COMPLET.
+THE GRANT WAS EXPEDITED AND THE CREEK MONITORING EQUIPMENT HAS BEEN ORDERED HOWEVER, IT DID NOT ARRIVE BEFORE PINE CREEK BEGAN TO FLOW IN 2011.
+IN FEBRUARY, MEETINGS OCCURRED TO INSURE NO ASPECT WAS LEFT OUT IN PREPARATION FOR SUBMITTING A PROPOSAL TO ACQUIRE GRANT FUNDING.
+THE STUDY IS EXPECTED TO TAKE ONE AND A HALF TO TWO YEARS TO COMPLETE.
 THE SUSAN RIVER WATERSHED IS DIVIDED INTO THREE SEPARATE YET COMBINED WATERSHEDS, EAGLE LAKE, SUSAN RIVER AND HONEY LAKE.

 WE DARE TO CARE.
 DO YOU?

 ®COPYRIGHT PROTECTED AND REGISTERED THROUGH THE LIBRARY OF CONGRESS©